George Russell, Matthew Graves,

 In 2000, George joined the Department of Orthopaedic Surgery at the University of Mississippi Medical Center after serving as assistant professor of Orthopaedic Trauma at the University of South Alabama.
 While at the University of Mississippi Medical Center, he has become one of the nation’s leading orthopaedic trauma surgeons.
 George is recognized as an expert on obesity in orthopaedics.
 His creation of the clamshell osteotomy used to long bone malunion has been utilized around the globe.
 He has authored and co-authored many publications, presented both nationally and internationally on his specialty of orthopaedic trauma.

 George is committed to resident education and has been selected multiple times as Professor of The Year.
 He is a member of the Mississippi Orthopaedic Society where he has served as President.
 He was elected to AAOS Leadership Fellows Program and represented Mississippi on the AAOS Board of Councilors.

-George has served the University of Mississippi Medical Center in many leadership roles, including Vice Chairman of the Department of Orthopaedic Surgery, Chief of Orthopaedic Trauma, Medical Director of Orthopaedics, Faculty Senate, and the Promotion/Tenure Review Advisory Committee.
+George has serviced the University of Mississippi Medical Center in many leadership roles, including being selected to serve as Chairman for the Department of Orthopaedic Surgery in February 2014.
+George was honored as the inaugural recipient of the James L. Hughes MD Endowed Chair in 2014.
+He also has served in other roles, including Vice Chairman of the Department of Orthopaedic Surgery, Chief of Orthopaedic Trauma, Medical Director of Orthopaedics, Faculty Senate, and the Promotion/Tenure Review Advisory Committee.